 - Through a direct referral to an agency by one of the Pastoral Team: Heads of House, Director of Sixth Form and Assistant Headteacher

 - Observations at school can lead to discussions about an individual at the King’s Inclusion Meeting.
 Professionals that attend this meeting are; the educational psychologist, the educational social worker, the inclusion support and development teacher, the SENCO, a member of the school health team, a Progress Manager and a member of CAMHS (Child and Adolescent Mental Health Service).
-This meeting is led and co-ordinated by Mr Foreman, Deputy Headteacher (Student Services)
+This meeting is led and co-ordinated by Mr J Davies, Acting Assistant Headteacher.

 - In some cases, a self referral by a student can occur

 - A direct referral to the agency by a parent or by a doctor

 - Or request to school by a parent / pupil to the Pastoral Team or child’s Tutor